SAP-samples/ui5-typescript-walkthrough/steps/01/README.md

 <sup>*The browser shows the text \"Hello World\"*</sup>

+You can access the live preview by clicking on this link: [🔗 Live Preview of Step 1](https://sap-samples.github.io/ui5-typescript-walkthrough/step-01/index.html).

+To download the solution for this step as a zip file, just choose the link here: [📥 Download Solution for Step 1](https://sap-samples.github.io/ui5-typescript-walkthrough/ui5-typescript-walkthrough-step-01.zip).

 ***

 ### Coding

+### webapp \(New\)

 We create a folder on our local machine which will contain all the sources of the app we're going to build.
 We'll refer to this folder as the “app root directory".